koulakis/nyc_green_taxi_forecasting/README.md

 `pip install setup.py`
 In case you want to train deep learning models for forecasting via `darts`, you will need to additionally install `pytorch`.

-## Data downloading and injestion to PSQL
+## Data downloading and ingestion to PSQL
 Under the directory `runs`, there are some python scripts which execute simple ETL tasks.
 Those are the following:

 - `download_green_taxi_data.py`: Downloads each file from the corresponding link.
 This is performed sequentially and with a timeout of 5 seconds to avoid getting blocked.